Auties00/Auties00/README.md

 - ![Swift](https://img.shields.io/badge/Swift-FA7343?style=for-the-badge&logo=swift&logoColor=white)

   I've learned Swift to develop native apps for iOS and iPadOS.
-  If you are interested you can check out the Artemis repo, soon the app will also be available on the App Store.
+  If you are interested you can check out the Artemis repo which is now available on the AltStore.

 - ![C++](https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white)